PGD for Peace of Mind

 Advances in reproductive medicine make it possible to take proactive steps not only to get pregnant, but to also safeguard your baby’s health with prenatal genetic testing like PGD.

-Midwest Reproductive Center provides preconception testing and, when warranted, targeted genetic testing prior to in-vitro fertilization (IVF) in its Olathe and Northland fertility clinics.
+Midwest Reproductive Center provides preconception testing and, when warranted, targeted genetic testing prior to in-vitro fertilization (IVF) in its Olathe fertility clinic.
 Preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS) protects the next generation from specific inherited diseases.
 Dr. Dan Gehlbach employs PGD and PGS prior to embryo transfer during an IVF cycle.

 Passive carriers of genetic disease have a 1 in 4 chance of passing the gene to their children.

 Examples of diseases included on a genetic screening panel:

 • Cystic Fibrosis